silshack/summer2018/_posts/elliott/2018-05-29-clicky-craziness.md

 # Questions & Answers

 * New filename tests!
 Let's see them in action.
-(More tests coming soon, as I have time to hacks)
+(More tests coming soon, as I have time to hack)
+* Should you ever **commit to master**?

 # Peer Code Review